WillyChap/Toy_DataAssimilation/README.md

 #### ==================================================================================

-This will open a browser window showing your computers file archetecture.
+This will open a browser window showing your computers file architecture.
 Select "Adjoint Model for Data Assimilation.ipynb"

 a notebook will open, and change the kernel to AdjLorenz [kernel > change kernel > Python2.7 (AdjLorenz)]